 This fellowship offers both resident and nonresident fellowships to increase East Asian, US and European participation in Pacific Forum programs.
 WSD-Handa Fellows should already have some knowledge of East Asian security and economic developments and should use this fellowship as an opportunity to take a more in-depth look into these issues and offer solutions for improvement.

-Applications are currently open for the Non-resident WSD-Handa Fellowship!
-Applications will be accepted September 1-October 31.
+Applications are currently closed for the WSD-Handa Fellowship.

 Eligibility and How to Apply:

 - Applicants may be of North American, European, or Southeast Asian nationality.
 Priority will be given to those from lesser-developed Southeast Asian nations including Burma, Cambodia, East Timor, Indonesia, Laos, Malaysia, Philippines, Thailand, or Vietnam.

 - Have several years of experience in Indo-Pacific security issues, or

 - Has completed or is completing their graduate education (master’s or doctoral)

 - Proficient in English (verbal and written skills).